f4hbg/ezChromato/README.md

 no card, no drivers (except arduino), no special cable needed

-Arduino / ADS1220 wiring very simple and straightforward (Fritzing schema provided)
+Arduino / ADS1220 wiring very simple and straightforward (schema provided in docs folder)

 auto file network transfer after each acquisition

 ## Arduino acquisition

-The acquisition is made from the 0/1Volt output of any chromatograph trough the ADS1220 24-bit ADC - Arduino USB cable.
+The acquisition is made from the 0/1Volt output of any chromatograph trough the ADS1220 24-bit ADC - Arduino USB cable

 Schema and wiring are given in the ./ezChromato/docs folder

 Autosampler compatible if you have access to READY and START NC/NO outputs of the chromatograph

+Tested on Perkin Elmer Autosampler XL and HP5890

 ## bash script